 Frost Science Museum

-SuperUber created the digital content and interactive experiences for the permanent exhibition Feathers to the Stars, at the Frost Science Museum in Miami – about the past, present and future of flying.
-The bilingual content displays a collage of elements, where different styles coexist to tell a complex story, in an exhibition that highlights experimentation.
+SuperUber created the digital content and interactive experiences for the permanent exhibition Feathers to the Stars at the Frost Science Museum in Miami.
+Focused on the past, present, and future of flight, the bilingual exhibition brings together multiple visual languages to tell a complex story grounded in experimentation.

 Flight Wall